IS YOUR JUDGE FOLLOWING THEIR ETHICAL RULES ?

 (3) interfere with the proper performance of judicial duties.

 B. Avocational Activities.
-A judge may speak, write, lecture, teach and participate in other
+A judge may speak, write, lecture, teach and

-extra-judicial activities concerning the law, the legal system, the administration of justice
+extra-judicial activities concerning the law, the legal system, the

 and non-legal subjects, subject to the requirements of this code.